 Robert A. Stein

-Professor Stein was a visiting professor at the University of Chicago Law School in 1975-76 and UCLA Law School in 1969-70.
-He was a visiting scholar at the American Bar Foundation in 1975-77.
+Professor Stein was a visiting professor at the University of Chicago Law School in 1975-1976 and UCLA Law School in 1969-1970.
+He was a visiting scholar at the American Bar Foundation from 1975-1977.
 He also served as the University of Minnesota’s representative to the NCAA, the Big Ten and the WCHA.
 He continued to be involved with the NCAA even after leaving the university in 1994, serving on the NCAA’s Division I Infraction Appeals Committee.

-Professor Stein is Of Counsel to the law firm of Gray Plant Mooty.
-He is a commissioner from Minnesota to the National Conference of Commissioners on Uniform State Laws, and serves as national president of the Uniform Law Commission.
-He is a member of the council and the governance and investment committees of the American Law Institute and serves as an advisor to several of the institute’s Restatements.
+Professor Stein is a commissioner from Minnesota to the National Conference of Commissioners on Uniform State Laws and has served as the national president of the Uniform Law Commission.
+He is a member of the American Law Institute (ALI) and has served on the Council of the ALI.
+He is currently an emeritus member of the Council of the ALI.
+Professor Stein has served as an advisor to several of the institute’s Restatements.

-Professor Stein is a nationally recognized authority in the areas of estate planning, trusts and probate law.
-He is an academic fellow of the American College of Trust and Estate Counsel, and an academician in the International Academy of Estate and Trust Law.
+Professor Stein currently teaches courses on the U.S. Supreme Court and the Rule of Law.
+He is a nationally recognized authority in the areas of estate planning, trusts and probate law.
+He is an academic fellow of the American College of Trust and Estate Counsel and an academician in the International Academy of Estate and Trust Law.
 He is also a fellow in the American College of Tax Law.

 Professor Stein holds leadership positions in numerous organizations.
-He is co-chair of the Rule of Law Action Group of the London-based International Bar Association.
+He served as co-chair of the Rule of Law Action Group of the London-based International Bar Association.
 He formerly served as chair of the Public and Professional Interest Division of the International Bar Association.
-He is a past president of the University of Minnesota Alumni Association and currently serves on its board of directors.
-He was a charter member of the Minnesota Law Review Advisory Board, serving from 2005-06.
+He is a past president of the University of Minnesota Alumni Association, and he was a charter member of the Minnesota Law Review Advisory Board, serving from 2005-2006.

-He currently serves on the boards of directors of several companies and organizations, including Great Northern Iron Ore Properties (listed on the New York Stock Exchange); American Friends of Uppsala (Sweden) University and Managing Board of Directors of the CEELI Institute in Prague, Czech Republic.
-In 2013, after 20 years, Professor Stein stepped down as the ECMC Group chairman of the board, but remains active serving as emeritus director.
+He currently serves on the boards of directors of several organizations, including American Friends of Uppsala (Sweden) University and Managing Board of Directors of the CEELI Institute in Prague, Czech Republic.
+In 2013, after 20 years, Professor Stein stepped down as the ECMC Group chairman of the Board but remains active serving as emeritus director.

-Professor Stein holds both a bachelor of science in law and a juris doctor from the University of Minnesota.
-He also holds an honorary doctor of laws from Uppsala University in Sweden.
+Professor Stein holds both a bachelor of science in law degree and a juris doctor degree from the University of Minnesota.
+He also holds an honorary doctor of laws degree from Uppsala University in Sweden.